High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Introduction

-\item Compared to the complexity analysis in \cite{Cao2023First, Berahas2025Sequential}, we significantly relax the parametric sub-exponential distribution assumption on the zeroth-order oracle~noise.~Specifically, instead of requiring infinite-order moments, we assume the noise has a bounded $1 + \delta$ moment for any (small) $\delta > 0$.
-The key technical tools we leverage are the \textit{Burkholder-type \mbox{inequality}}~\citep{Burkholder1973Distribution,Chen2020Rosenthal} and the \textit{martingale Fuk-Nagaev inequality} \citep{Fuk1973Certain,Nagaev1979Large,Fan2017Deviation}, which help us quantify the tail behavior of the accumulated oracle noise.
-When $\delta > 1$, our complexity results suggest that the method can find a (first-order or second-order) stationary point within finite iterations almost surely.
-This matches the result in \cite{Berahas2025Sequential}, where infinite-order moments are imposed.~We \mbox{highlight}~that~our~\mbox{relaxation}~of~the~noise~\mbox{condition}~is~achieved purely through sharper analysis and is independent of various line-search or trust-region designs, suggesting that the results in the aforementioned literature should also hold under heavy-tailed~noise condition utilizing our analytical techniques.
+\item Compared to the complexity analysis in \cite{Cao2023First, Berahas2025Sequential}, we significantly relax the parametric sub-exponential distribution assumption on the zeroth-order oracle noise.
+Specifically, instead of requiring infinite-order moments, we assume the noise has a bounded $1 + \delta$ moment for any (small) $\delta > 0$.
+The key technical tools we leverage are the \textit{Burkholder-type inequality} \citep{Burkholder1973Distribution,Chen2020Rosenthal} and the \textit{martingale Fuk-Nagaev inequality} (Lemma \ref{Fuk–Nagaev}) \citep{Fuk1973Certain,Nagaev1979Large,Fan2017Deviation}, which help us quantify the tail behavior of the accumulated oracle noise.
+For any $\delta > 0$, our complexity results suggest that the method can find a (first-order or second-order) stationary point within finite iterations almost surely.
+This matches the result in \cite{Berahas2025Sequential}, where infinite-order moments are imposed.
+We highlight that our relaxation of the noise condition is achieved purely through sharper analysis and is independent of various line-search or trust-region designs, suggesting that the results in the aforementioned literature should also hold under heavy-tailed noise condition utilizing our analytical techniques.
+Our technique has been used in the follow-up work \citep{Scheinberg2025Stochastic}, which unifies the complexity analysis of unconstrained line-search and trust-region methods for achieving first-order stationarity, under a zeroth-order oracle noise with at least bounded second moments (i.e., $\delta \geq 1$).$\quad$

 \end{enumerate}